Exhaust port gasket, nuts, springs, and studs

 photo courtesy of Miniplane

 WARNING: The tighter the exhaust springs, the shorter the life of the gasket and the more strain that is put on the exhaust system from engine vibration.
-This is why it is best to only tighten them as needed.
+Pilots routinely over-tighten these springs and ruin them thinking that this will fix leaking at the exhaust port.
+Only tighten them as needed.
 If the springs are compressed too tightly, the steel exhaust pipe will crack the soft copper exhaust flange gasket.
 A cracked/bent gasket will leak no matter how tight the springs are compressed.

 If the inside surface of the cylinder exhaust port is damaged (has ridges or grooves), it can be repaired with the exhaust port repair tool that is available from Miniplane-USA.